Adam Leipzig: Teaching and public speaking

 Leipzig is on faculty at the University of California Berkeley Haas School of Business, where he has been a lecturer since 2013, teaching in the MBA and Executive Education programs.
 His courses include Audience-Focused Communication, Mastering Communication, and The Art and Science of Storytelling and Communication From 2013 to 2015, he also served as a part of the faculty at Chapman University's Dodge College of Film and Media Arts.

 Leipzig has given two TEDx Talks.
 "The Real Culture Wars", given at TEDx Fullerton in 2010, and "How to Know Your Life Purpose in 5 Minutes", given in 2013.
-As of April 20, 2023 it has 6,7 million views on YouTube.

 Writing

 Leipzig has written for American Theatre, Written By, Screen International, and High Performance, and he was the founding editor of Theatre LA magazine.
 In 2005 Leipzig wrote two articles for The New York Times about how the movie business works for theatrical and home video releases.

 Leipzig is also the publisher of Cultural Daily (former Cultural Weekly), a daily digital publication and media project for participatory civic journalism.